markziemann/dee2/notes/singularity_walkthrough.md

 ```
 You'll see that there's a new .img file in the current working directory

 Now check that the image works.
 Before we do that, consider whether the home directory needs to be bound (this is the default).
-Many servers have very limited $HOME data storage, so you may need to bind it using the -H option
+Many servers have very limited $HOME data storage, so you may need to bind it using the -H option.
+Similarly the /tmp directory may be very limited and can be bound wuth the -B option

 ```
-singularity run -H /scratch/mziemann/:/home/mziemann/ mziemann_tallyup-2017-12-03-95a2303d5deb.img scerevisiae
+singularity run -H /scratch/mziemann/:/home/mziemann/ -B /scratch/mziemann:/tmp/ mziemann_tallyup-2017-12-03-95a2303d5deb.img scerevisiae
 ```